Salt Lake City

 • Gather the documents needed from 3 of the 5 criteria listed on the declaration application.

-• Bring the documents to the Salt Lake City Recorder’s Office (451 South State Street, Room 415, Salt Lake City, UT) between the hours of 8:30 am and 4:30 pm.
+• Bring the documents to the Salt Lake City Recorder’s Office (451 South State Street, Room 415, Salt Lake City, UT) during your scheduled appointment.

 • Complete the declaration application.
 A public notary is available to notarize your signatures on the declaration application.